Best Semi Auto Shotguns: Shoot With More Speed & Precision

-An enlarged safety button, shell release and charging handle are added as well for more straightforward operation.
-You can also choose to add an Aridus mount for a red dot and an Aridus side saddle shell holder.
+An enlarged safety button, shell release, and charging handle are also added for more straightforward operation.
+You can also add an Aridus mount for a red dot and an Aridus side saddle shell holder.

-The Landgon Elite 92 series of pistols is thought of as the perfection of the 92 series of guns.
+The Langdon Elite 92 series of pistols is thought of as the perfection of the 92 series of guns.
 The LTT 1301 is arguably the same in the world of tactical shotguns.
 A better home defense shotgun may not be available at any price.

 The M4 uses a dual-piston gas-operated system rather than the SBE’s inertia system, which makes it a little softer shooting when you up the load to buckshot or slug.
 Available in 12-gauge, with a 3-inch chamber, the standard barrel length is 18 inches, with a 5+1 capacity.

 Like the Benelli M2 and M3 before it, the receiver’s top offers up a Picatinny rail if you want to attach an optic or red dot.
-Iron sights are a ghost ring rear and black front blade.
+Irons are ghost ring sights at the rear and a black front blade.
 Sling mounting rings are located on the stock and attached to the magazine tube.

-The M4 is a pistol grip shotgun that has proven its capabilities in combat time and time again, and while they come dearly, “better” doesn’t exist off the shelf when it comes to the tactical shotgun segment.
+The M4 is a pistol grip shotgun that has proven its capabilities in combat time and time again, and while they come dearly, “better” doesn’t exist off the shelf when it comes to the semi-auto tactical shotguns segment.